hibernate/hibernate-validator/README.md

 There are more build options available as well.
 For more information refer to [Contributing to Hibernate Validator](http://hibernate.org/validator/contribute/).

+## Continuous Integration

+The [official Continuous Integration service for the project](https://hibernate-validator.ci.cloudbees.com/) is hosted at CloudBees.

+We provide a `.travis.yml` file so that you can enable CI for your GitHub fork by enabling the build in [your Travis CI account](https://travis-ci.org/).

 ## Hibernate Validator URLs

 * [Home Page](http://hibernate.org/validator/)